 Securities offered through LPL Financial member FINRA / SIPC.

-Investment advice offer through Independent Financial Partners (IFP) a Registered Investment Advisor.
+Investment advice offer through Independent Advisor Alliance/IAA a Registered Investment Advisor.
 IFP and Silver Key Wealth Management are separate entities from LPL Financial.
-The LPL Financial registered representative associated with this site, may only discuss securities or transact business with persons who are residents of FL, GA, MI, NC, NJ, CA, CO, TX.
+The LPL Financial registered representative associated with this site, may only discuss securities or transact business with persons who are residents of FL, GA, MI, NC, NJ, SC, IN, CA, CO, TX.

 No information provided on this site is intended to constitute an offer to sell or a solicitation of an offer to buy shares of any security, nor shall any security be offered or sold to any person, in any jurisdiction in which such offer, solicitation, purchase or sale would be unlawful under securities laws of such jurisdiction.